Impact of Cloud Computing on Financial Services

 Cite this essay cite-image

-This paper will cover key aspects and impact of cloud technology in financial services sector.
+This paper will cover key aspects and impact of cloud storage technology in financial services sector.
 It describes how cloud computing as a technology enables companies to compete in the financial services landscape, highlighting benefits and identifying risks and mitigants.
 Significantly, it also considers the risks associated with the scenario of not migrating to cloud.
 Such may in fact be the highest risk scenario for a financial institution, if they choose to be static while others are migrating towards transforming technologies and new ways of using data to explore new profitable and innovative business models.
 Consequently, financial institutions are defining their strategy on cloud.
 The mix on the different cloud service and deployment models will depend on each player’s strategy, but the decision to at least migrate to some form of cloud is obvious.

 Save your time!